crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

+* image preview
+* svg preview
+* drop file into canvas to import all
 * ability to use images
   * dnd file images to stage should create component
 * move components to separate files (need to globally load components)